Voice Masculinization

 A: No. Surgery dates are not confirmed until the deposit is paid.
 We cannot "hold" a date without payment and strongly advise against booking travel until you receive confirmation of your surgery date by e-mail.

-Any other advice for foreign travelers?
+Any advice for foreign travelers?

 A: We recommend informing your credit card company of your travels and having a back-up just in case.

-Is there pre-operative testing required?
+Is there preoperative testing required?
 I have heard that some surgeons require a CT scan before to prevent damage to the vocal cords.

 Should I see my primary care physician first?
 What if I have a chronic medical condition?

-A: In most cases it is not necessary, however, if you have a chronic medical condition such as asthma or heart problems; have not seen a doctor in many years; are concerned about your ability to undergo general anesthesia or are over age 60 a visit to your PCP is advised.
+A: In most cases it is not necessary, however, if you have a chronic medical condition such as asthma or heart problems; have not seen a doctor in many years; are concerned about your ability to undergo sedation anesthesia or are over age 60 a visit to your PCP is advised.

-A: Clients under 18 must have parental permission, be accompanied by a parent or legal guardian and have a letter of support from a qualified psychologist or psychiatrist.
+A: Clients under 18 must have parental permission, accompanied by a parent or legal guardian and have a letter of support from a qualified psychologist or psychiatrist.
 There is no "maximum age" however, the expectations for achieving a truly masculine sounding voice decreases with age due to reduced plasticity, hardening of the cartilages, stiffening of the vocal cords, and less optimal healing compared to younger individuals.
-Results, and correspondingly expectations, should be more modest in older individuals.
+Results, and corresponding expectations, should be more modest in older individuals.
 This does not mean that very good results cannot be achieved, just that they are harder to accomplish due to factors that are out of our control.
 Reasonable expectations will vary from client to client and can only be accurately determined at the time of consultation and examination with voice analysis.

 I am/was a smoker.
 Does this matter?